Pinkcoin (PINK) Price Tops $0.0011

 - HitCoin (HTC) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.

-Pinkcoin (CRYPTO:PINK) is a PoW/PoS coin that uses the X11 hashing algorithm.
-Its launch date was May 2nd, 2014.
-Pinkcoin’s total supply is 441,683,691 coins and its circulating supply is 416,423,255 coins.
-Pinkcoin’s official website is getstarted.with.pink.
-The official message board for Pinkcoin is slack.with.pink.
+Pinkcoin (PINK) is a PoW/PoS coin that uses the X11 hashing algorithm.
+It was first traded on May 2nd, 2014.
+Pinkcoin’s total supply is 441,771,174 coins and its circulating supply is 416,510,738 coins.
+The official website for Pinkcoin is getstarted.with.pink.
 Pinkcoin’s official Twitter account is @Pinkcoin_ and its Facebook page is accessible here.
 The Reddit community for Pinkcoin is /r/pinkcoin and the currency’s Github account can be viewed here.
+Pinkcoin’s official message board is slack.with.pink.

-Pinkcoin can be bought or sold on these cryptocurrency exchanges: SouthXchange, Bittrex, Cryptopia and Cryptohub.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Pinkcoin directly using US dollars.
-Investors seeking to acquire Pinkcoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Pinkcoin using one of the aforementioned exchanges.
+Pinkcoin can be purchased on these cryptocurrency exchanges: Cryptopia, Bittrex, SouthXchange and Cryptohub.
+It is usually not possible to buy alternative cryptocurrencies such as Pinkcoin directly using US dollars.
+Investors seeking to acquire Pinkcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pinkcoin using one of the exchanges listed above.

 Receive News & Updates for Pinkcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pinkcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.